curv3d/curv/docs/language/Language.md

 The Unicode standard doesn't define the term "character", but instead defines "code point" and "grapheme cluster".
-TeaCAD provides access to the individual characters within a string, and it considers a "character" to be a grapheme cluster.
+Curv provides access to the individual characters within a string, and it considers a "character" to be a grapheme cluster.
 This is because when the `text` primitive renders a string, each "character" that we see in the output is actually a grapheme cluster.
 For example, an accented